 Emergency Care

-True orthodontic emergencies are very rare, but when they do occur we are available to you.
-As a general rule, you should call the office when you experience severe pain or when you have a painful appliance problem that you can’t take care of yourself.
-We’ll be able to schedule an appointment to resolve the problem.
+True orthodontic emergencies are very rare, but when they do occur, we are here for you.
+As a general rule, you should call the office if you experience severe pain or have a painful appliance problem that you can’t resolve yourself.
+We will schedule an appointment to address the issue.

-You might be surprised to learn that you may be able to temporarily solve many problems yourself until you schedule an appointment with our office.
-When working with your appliances, you need to know the names of the parts of your appliances so you are able to identify what part is broken or out of place.
+You might be surprised to learn that you can temporarily solve many problems by yourself until you visit our office.
+When dealing with your appliances, it’s important to know the names of the parts so you can identify what is broken or out of place.

-Dental emergencies while wearing braces or other orthodontic appliances generally fall into two categories – emergencies relating to orthodontic appliances, and direct injuries to the mouth and teeth.
+Dental emergencies while wearing braces or other orthodontic appliances generally fall into two categories: emergencies related to orthodontic appliances and direct injuries to the mouth and teeth.

 Emergencies Related to Orthodontic Appliances

-Sometimes, appliances might be broken or bent during your orthodontic care.
-If there are any disturbances, such as loose bands, loose brackets, broken or poking wires, please call our office for an appointment during patient hours.
-For your convenience and the convenience of scheduled patients, it is not possible to handle emergencies on a walk-in basis.
-In the meantime, here are some helpful hints to remedy some of the problems you may encounter until our office can see you.
+If any of your orthodontic appliances are broken or bent, like loose bands, loose brackets, or broken or poking wires, please call our office to schedule an appointment during patient hours.
+We are unable to handle emergencies on a walk-in basis to ensure the convenience of scheduled patients.
+In the meantime, here are some helpful hints to address some common issues until our office can see you.

-• If a tie wire is irritating your mouth, cover it with bees wax or tuck it under the archwire with a blunt object like a pencil eraser or Q-tip.
+• Irritating Tie Wire: If a tie wire is irritating your mouth, cover it with beeswax or tuck it under the archwire using a blunt object like a pencil eraser or Q-tip.

-• A loose band or bracket can generally be left in place until seen in our office.
-Call Hannah Orthodontics, during patient hours, when you notice a loose band or bracket.
-We will schedule you to reattach the loose appliance if indicated.
+• Loose Band or Bracket: A loose band or bracket can generally be left in place until you are seen in our office.
+Call Hannah Orthodontics during patient hours when you notice a loose band or bracket.
+We will schedule an appointment to reattach the loose appliance if needed.

-• Watch the video below that explains how to handle an orthodontic emergency.
+Watch the video below, which explains how to handle an orthodontic emergency.

 Direct Injuries to the Mouth and Teeth